Smog Check Station Types

 Repair-Only stations are licensed to diagnose and repair vehicles.

 Under the Consumer Assistance Program (CAP), STAR test-and-repair stations contract with BAR to perform state subsidized emissions-related repairs on vehicles.
-To learn if you qualify for repair assistance or to obtain an application, call 800.952.5210 or click here.
+To learn if you qualify for repair assistance or to obtain an application, click here or call (800) 952-5210.

 As with other consumer products and services, it is always best to shop around and to seek quality services.
 Since market forces drive the price of a Smog Check and any related repair work, some stations may charge different prices than others.
-To determine what services a station provides, or for other information about the Smog Check Program, please see Smog Check Help or call 800.952.5210.
+To find a Smog Check station, click here or call (800) 952-5210.